Jimpad/desktop-app-apache-maven-docker/README.md

 Afterwards, set the preferred "Open With" option and point to the java installation directory (/bin/java.exe).

+## Docker service

+Make sure you have downloaded and installed the latest version of Docker Desktop.

+Start up the container service (Docker-daemon service) and proceed to the project in your favorite IDE.

+Now search for Services window (here is [how it looks](https://ibb.co/McMn08N) in my case), and proceed to configure your deployment strategy.

 #### Kind regards, Jimpad.

 #### Happy Coding!